ivanocat/CCA2324-TEAM5/IaC/init-backend/README.md

 Based on source: https://github.com/nozaq/terraform-aws-remote-state-s3-backend

-:warning: <font color="red">**WARNING:**</font> No need to apply it, since the initial commiter of this file already created the S3 and the DynamoDB table.
+:warning: **WARNING:** No need to apply it, since the initial commiter of this file already created the S3 and the DynamoDB table.